 Our school improvement plan continues to remain aligned with the District Improvement Plan centered on ambitious instructional practices, defined Multi-Tiered System of Support and student support network.
 Our ELA Balanced Literacy Curriculum provides students with whole group and small group instruction, Tier 2 literacy support in the classroom as well Tier 3 pull support for our most at-risk students.
 We have continued to develop Instructional Learning Cycles within our math curriculum with full implementation beginning in January 2020.
-Our development of common formative assessments will provide our staff the opportunity to look at data points that are connected to specific learning targets and access student growth as well as targeted support that may be needed.
-Our focus on a student support network has continued as we moved into year two of our Mustang Mentor Program.
-The program has continued to provide each student in grades K-5 with a mentor outside of their classroom.
+Our development of common formative assessments provides our staff with the opportunity to look at data points that are connected to specific learning targets and access student growth and develop targeted support that may be needed.
+Our focus on a student support network has continued with having a full-time school counselor who provides individual support as well as whole group lessons that address the social emotional needs of our student population.
 Each goal and strategy within our plan support the three areas within our Professional Learning Community: Focus on Learning, Collaborative Culture and Results Orientation.